ba-careerpath-7/Pokemon_Pokedex_MEGA_Project/README.md

 ## 1. The Business Problem: How do we identify minority populations and predict continous values?

-**The Challenge:** In a dataset with over 1,000 observations and 30+ features, how do we identify "Scarcity" (Legendary status) and predict "Performance" (Base Stats) when the data is heavily skewed and contains hidden archetypes?
+**The Challenge:** In a dataset with over 1,000 observations and 30+ features, how do we identify "Scarcity of objects" (Legendary status) and predict "Strength oj objects" (Base Stats) when the data is heavily skewed and contains hidden archetypes?
 Lets do this in a fun way using Pokemon data!

 **The Goal:** Move beyond intuition-based "guessing" to provide mathematical evidence for Pokemon classification, performance forecasting, and anomaly detection.